alan-turing-institute/environmental-ds-book/_sources/community/notes/notes-collabcafe.md

 * Tools for regridding MODIS data.
 Sam is using [*satpy*](https://satpy.readthedocs.io/en/stable/overview.html).
 Suggestions of other existing tools are welcome.
 * Tom is making his code nicer i.e. modules and efficient i.e using dask.
 * Alejandro shows FluxNet demo
-    * Emily suggest to add woodlands and shrubs to subset FluxNet data.
+    * Emily suggest adding woodlands and shrubs to subset FluxNet data.

 ### Feedback at the end of the call
 * Add a disclaimer collaboration cafes' hackMDs are public.